 - 2 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 3 Press and hold the PTT button.
-Speak clearly into the microphone. - 4 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 5 To exit Emergency Call, press and hold the preprogrammed Emergency button for about a second.
+Speak clearly into the microphone. - 4 Release the PTT button to end the transmission and wait for a response from the dispatcher. - To exit Emergency Call, press and hold the preprogrammed Emergency button for about a second.

-Turning the radio off also cancels the emergency state.
+Turning off the radio also cancels the emergency state.